mpcq-network/mpcq-json-rpc-relay/dapp-example/README.md

 ```
 # example local setup
-NETWORK_NAME='Hedera Local'         # name of the network to be added in metamask
+NETWORK_NAME='MPCQ Local'         # name of the network to be added in metamask
 RPC_URL='http://localhost:7546'     # the url of RPC Relay
 SYMBOL=HBAR                         # the symbol of native token
 CHAIN_ID=298                        # the chain id